Part of HSP Tools

 Core

 Self-awareness is not only knowing what you feel.
-It is seeing how input becomes interpretation, assumption, activation, rule, behavior and feedback.
+It is seeing how input becomes predictive interpretation, learned system logic, activation, choice space, output, output function and feedback.

 The HSP Observation Map helps make that chain visible.
 Not to label yourself, but to understand your system more clearly.
-When the chain becomes visible, there is more room for choice, responsibility, repair and safe updating.
+When the chain becomes visible, there is more choice space for responsibility, repair and safe updating.

 You are not your first activation.
 But you can learn to understand which system conditions made that activation logical.